MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/compliance/customer-key-set-up.md

 ---
-title: Configurar a chave do cliente ms.author: krowley
+title: Configurar a chave do cliente no nível do aplicativo ms.author: krowley
 author: kccross
 manager: laurawi